 Jonathan writes for film, stage, TV, radio and animation.
 His first play was commissioned by the Oxford Playhouse Company (MAKING A DIFFERENCE) and he has since written stage plays for fringe, rep and the National Theatre (DIARY OF A NOBODY).
 As a film-writer, he was commissioned to write MALLORY and a feature version of THE TAMING OF THE SHREW, both for Damian Lewis (co-producing and starring) and Amber Entertainment.
 He has also written episodes for TV series such as THE BILL, EASTENDERS and HOLBY CITY.
 THE CANTERBURY TALES (HBO/S4C) was his first animated film – he was Nominated for an Oscar and went on to win a BAFTA, four EMMYs and many other awards worldwide.

-He has written over forty original plays for radio and created the series NUMBER 10 for BBC Radio 4 which won the 2010 Writers Guild Award for Best Radio Drama.
-His adaptation of Vasili Grossman’s LIFE AND FATE was the centrepiece of R4’s Autumn 2011 season.
-In 2019 the prequel GROSSMAN’S WAR was broadcast, as well as THE REPUBLICANS, a 6-part series following the political swings of the Republican party through the personal stories of some of its presidents.
+He has written over forty original plays for radio and podcast.
+He created the series NUMBER 10 for BBC Radio 4 which won the 2010 Writers Guild Award for Best Radio Drama.
+His adaptation (with Mike Walker) of Vasily Grossman’s LIFE AND FATE was the centrepiece of R4’s Autumn 2011 season.
+In late 2019 the prequel GROSSMAN’S WAR: STALINGRAD (nominated for Best Adaptation at the 2021 BBC Audio Drama Awards) was broadcast, as well as THE REPUBLICANS, a 6-part series following the political swings of the Republican party through the personal stories of some of its presidents.
 Other radio dramas include THAT WAS THEN (two series), the 3 play series THE CLINTONS, REYKJAVIK and HOW DID I GET HERE?, all Afternoon Plays; three plays in THE PRICE OF OIL season; BORN IN THE DDR, a Saturday Play; a dramatisation of Walter Scott’s TALISMAN and THE RESERVE ROPE, both for Brill Productions/BBC.